This post contains affiliate links.

 Korean Art Playing Card Game

-This Korean Joseon Kingdom Art history card gameOpens in a new tab. is very original and features 54 Korean paintings of the Joseon Kingdom Dynasty (1392-1910) commonly called Minhwa.
+This Korean Joseon Kingdom Art history card game is very original and features 54 Korean paintings of the Joseon Kingdom Dynasty (1392-1910) commonly called Minhwa.

 Minhwa is an art form used to decorate households and outer places.
 It purposefully ignored rules of perspective and composition.
 The folk paintings also celebrated good fortune, health, and longevity, and drew subject matters from Shamanism, Taoism, Buddhism, and Confucianism, incorporating nature imagery as well as religious portraits.